 Welcome to CABES

-CABES – Capacity Development for Biodiversity and Ecosystem Services Experts aims to develop and strengthen the capacity of professionals in biodiversity-related fields in West, Central, and East Africa to engage in the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES, www.ipbes.net).
-CABES is supported by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
+CABES focuses on equipping professionals across Africa with the skills and knowledge needed to actively contribute to the processes of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
+The programme is supported by the International Climate Initiative (IKI) of the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).

 Goal one